2005–06 Port Vale F.C. season: League One

 The pre-season saw Martin Foyle sign Micky Bell and Hector Sam on free transfers from Bristol City and Wrexham respectively.
 He also took in promising young striker Chris Cornes on loan from Wolverhampton Wanderers, who would impress in a Vale shirt.

-The season started with fourteen points from seven games to launch the club's promotion bid.
-After three defeats the Vale then entered a long period of inconsistent form.
+The season started with 14 points from seven games to launch the club's promotion bid.
+After three defeats, the Vale entered a long period of inconsistent form.
 In September, Darrell Clarke joined on loan from Hartlepool United, though he would play just the one game for the club.
 Gary Mulligan also arrived on loan from Sheffield United, and would find greater success in Burslem.
 The next month Foyle added to the squad by signing Michael Husbands from Walsall.
+Vale lost 1–0 to Yeovil Town, who had Steve Thompson in his first match in caretaker charge and suummer signing Matt Harrold scoring his first goal for the club.

-In November, Sam Togwell joined on loan from Scunthorpe United, in an initial six week deal that was extended until the end of the season.
+In November, Sam Togwell joined on loan from Scunthorpe United in an initial six-week deal that was extended until the end of the season.
 Another long-term loan deal was struck with Leyton Orient for big defender Clayton Fortune, who would later turn down a permanent transfer to Vale Park after failing to agree on personal terms.
 Foyle also made possibly the best signing of his spell in charge at Vale, bringing striker Leon Constantine in from Torquay United for a £20,000 fee.
-However Foyle lost two big players, when key defender Sam Collins and promising striker Billy Paynter were sold to Hull City for £65,000 and £150,000 respectively, the pair leaving on loan deals until the January transfer window (when they would leave permanently).
-Four straight defeats followed this, emphasising the effect the sales had on the club's promotion bid.
+However, Foyle lost two big players, when key defender Sam Collins and promising striker Billy Paynter were sold to Hull City for £65,000 and £150,000 respectively, the pair leaving on loan deals until the January transfer window (when they would leave permanently).
+Four straight defeats followed this, emphasising the sales' effect on the club's promotion bid.

 In January, Bell moved on to Cheltenham Town, and Hector Sam joined Walsall.
 In came Jason Talbot on loan from Mansfield Town, who joined the club permanently at the end of the season.
 Foyle also signed defender Mark McGregor from Blackpool, and midfielder Sean Doherty from ADO Den Haag.
+Vale avenged their loss to Yeovil by winning one goal to nil at home.
 A sequence of two points in five games killed off the Vale's promotion hopes by April.

-They finished in thirteenth place with sixty points, some distance from both promotion and relegation.
+They finished in 13th place with sixty points, some distance from promotion and relegation.
 Only the four relegated teams scored fewer goals than Vale, and Constantine was the club's top-scorer with twelve goals, closely followed by Cummins with eleven.

 At the end of the season nine players departed the club: Lee Matthews (Crewe Alexandra); Hector Sam (Walsall); Steve Rowland (Southport); Tony Dinning (Stockport County); Micky Cummins (Darlington); Jonny Brain (Macclesfield Town); Mark Innes (Hyde United); Sean Doherty (Accrington Stanley); and Craig James (Darlington).
 Andy Porter retired to concentrate on his coaching.
 With Dinning's departure, George Pilkington was appointed club captain.
 World Cup international winger Chris Birchall was also sold to Coventry City for £325,000.